-Characteristics, Planting Zones, Growing Conditions
+Characteristics, Planting Zones, and Growing Conditions

 Grow these herb plants in full sun and well-drained soil.
 Mix in compost to improve soil fertility.
 If the foliage fails to receive sufficient amounts of sunshine, there will be less purple in the tricolored mix.
 As with most herbs, special attention should be paid to the requirement for well-drained soil.
 Tricolor sage plants are drought-tolerant perennials once established.

-Uses, Care for Tricolor Sage
+Uses and Care for Tricolor Sage

 Even though this herb is highly ornamental, it is also edible.
 So it still has the same culinary applications as regular sage.
 Also like its less colorful counterpart, it is reputedly effective in organic ant control (the ants do not like its fragrance).
-But its main uses are, no doubt, ornamental.
-For example, in rock gardens and knot gardens.
-Another use for ornamental sage would be to line the outside of garden stepping stone paths; to fill the cracks between, though, use herb plants that can stand up to foot traffic, such as creeping thyme.
+But its main uses are, no doubt, ornamental; for example, in rock gardens and knot gardens.
+Another use for ornamental sage would be to line the outside of garden stepping stone paths—to fill the cracks between, though, use herb plants that can stand up to foot traffic, such as creeping thyme.

 Sage has also been traditionally used medicinally.
 Its alleged health benefits account for the genus name, Salvia, which derives from the Latin word, salvere, meaning to be healthy.